openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 of unity of research and education.
 This had consequences for both education and research.
-There were more and more students and also more and more researchers who were employed at universities (and later on at universities of applied sciences), but most of them had no time for research anymore.
-The number of students grew disproportionately quicker than the number of professors also due to the very generous government support of students through BAFÖG (Federal Education and Trainings Assistance Act) in Germany.
-Therefore, one professor had to supervise more and more students and postgraduates and there was no more time to seriously deal with it.
+There were more and more students and also more and more researchers who were employed at universities (and later on at universities of applied sciences), but most of them no longer hand any time for research.
+In Germany, the number of students also grew disproportionately faster than the number of professors also due to the very generous government support of students through BAFÖG (Federal Education and Trainings Assistance Act).
+Therefore, one professor had to supervise more and more students and postgraduates and there was no more time to seriously deal with them.

 Dissertations became mass products, the majority of which added little or nothing to scientific advancement.
-An environment emerged that was neither stimulating for professors nor for their assistants and doctoral students, which logically led to increasing mediocrity.
-Especially German universities were often criticized along the following lines: studies last too long, the dropout rates are too high, the curricula are obsolete, and research performance is only average and rarely of value and relevance for industrial innovations.
+An environment emerged that was neither stimulating for professors, nor for their assistants and doctoral students, which logically led to increasing mediocrity.
+Especially German universities in particular have often been criticized along the following lines: studies last too long, the dropout rates are too high, the curricula are obsolete, and research performance is only average and rarely of value and relevance for industrial innovations.

-A second phenomenon, which did a lot of harm to the European universities, is the lasting glorification of the American higher education system.
-Many politicians, but also scientists themselves, see this system as a permanent source of excellence and success, without—as US scientist Martin Trow (1997) writes—getting the general picture of the American higher education system.
-Attention is directed exclusively at Harvard, Princeton, Yale, MIT and other Ivy-League universities, which make up only a small percentage of the university landscape in the US.
-In this euphoria, it is intentionally overlooked, that the majority of colleges and universities shows an intellectually modest level and hardly contributes to academic progress.
-Much of what we celebrate as “globalization” and “adjustment to international standards” is in reality the adjustment to US-American provincialism (Fröhlich, interview).
+A second phenomenon which did a lot of harm to the European universities, was the lasting glorification of the American higher education system.
+Many politicians, but also scientists themselves, see this system as a permanent source of excellence and success without—as US scientist Martin Trow (1997) writes—getting the general picture of the American higher education system.
+Attention is directed exclusively at Harvard, Princeton, Yale, MIT, and other Ivy-League universities, which make up only a small percentage of the university landscape in the US.
+In this euphoria, it is intentionally overlooked that the majority of colleges and universities displays an intellectually modest standard and hardly contributes to academic progress.
+Much of what we celebrate as “globalization” and “adjustment to international standards” is in reality the adjustment to US-American provincialism (Fröhlich interview).

 In Europe, the idea became fashionable that imitating top US universities would magically create a new academic elite.
-Like small boys, all wanted to be the greatest, and politics started propagating sponsorship of Ivy-League universities, elite institutions and elite scientists.
+Like small boys, all universities wanted to be the greatest, and politics started propagating sponsorship of Ivy-League universities, elite institutions, and elite scientists.
 Germany started an Excellence Initiative in order to boost its international competitiveness.
-Switzerland aimed to be one of the top 5 countries for innovation by supporting excellence.
-And the European Union, with the so-called Lisbon-strategy from 2000, had hoped to turn the EU into the most dynamic knowledge-based economy by 2010.
+Switzerland aimed to be one of the top 5 countries for innovation by supporting excellence, and the European Union, with the so-called Lisbon-strategy of 2000, had hoped to turn the EU into the most dynamic knowledge-based economy by 2010.

-Cutting-edge universities, top-institutes and research clusters mushroomed everywhere, and everyone wanted to be even more excellent than the already excellent competitors.
+Cutting-edge universities, top-institutes, and research clusters shot up everywhere, and everyone wanted to be even more excellent than their already-excellent competitors.
 Amongst this childish race for excellence, it was overlooked that not all can be more excellent than all the rest.
 This fallacy of composition applies here as well.
 Instead, the term excellence became a meaningless catchword.
-Philosopher Jürgen Mittelstrass (2007) writes:
+Philosopher Mittelstrass (2007) writes:

 *“Until now, no one took offence at the labeling of excellent cuisine,